 - Search LinkedIn to see if any GRIZ work at the cool companies; then, connect, conduct an information interview

 - Follow companies on social, connect with the hiring managers on LinkedIn, ask for an information interview

 - Polish and optimize your résumé; learn how Applicant Tracking Systems use SEO to scan/score/rank resumes

-We are still receiving hundreds of new postings in Handshake every week.
-The application and interview process for spring/summer jobs and internships may change as more information and guidelines come to light.
+We continue to receive hundreds of new postings in Handshake every week.
+The application and interview process for fall/spring jobs and internships may change as more information and guidelines come to light.
 We recommend being flexible and communicative with employers during the process and be prepared for phone and virtual interviews.

 Activate Your Professional Network

 - Decide who your references will be; contact them, confirm their contact data, and update them on your search

 - Build your LinkedIn profile and follow professional groups and industry thought-leaders

 - Set-up Google alerts for job openings posted by any of your “Cool Companies”

 - Join professional associations — you’ll still get the student discount rate!